 According to a statement from the UN, human society is being willfully destructive.
 They draw that conclusion in light of reviewing the disaster events over the past 20 years and seeing the failure of society to act on science and early warnings to invest in prevention, climate change adaptation, and disaster risk reduction.

-Photo, posted September 14, 2018, courtesy of Dennis Jarvis via Flickr.
+Photo, posted September 18, 2020, courtesy of the National Guard via Flickr.